Saturday, May 17, 2025

 The Celestial Clock: As the Earth goes in its orbit around the Sun, the Sun, the Moon and the 5 visible Planets appear to move on the ecliptic (red), through the constellations of the Zodiac.
 The fact that the orbital planes of all the planets are more or less coincident with the orbital plane of the Earth, confines them to a narrow path across the sky.

-The sun (or the full moon) moves at a zodiacal sign per month and the moon a full zodiacal circle in 28 days*.
+The moon completes a full zodiacal circle in 28 days*, and acts as the day-of-the-month hand.
+The sun moves a zodiacal sign per month, and is thus the month hand.
 It should be no surprise that by learning to read the hands of a clock one can make all sorts of useful predictions about periodic phenomena.

 * Since 365/28 ≈ 13, 13 months and 13 zodiac signs would make more sense.
 However, Babylonians had problems computing interest payments with 13, and today, too many people fear the number 13, so this 'reform' is not going to happen anytime soon.
 Even cultures which follow a lunar calendar, like the Telugu calendar call the 13th lunar month as simply 'extra' month and don't have a name for it.
 Again, I don't know why.